 • Plump up and moisturize lackluster skin for a dewy glow

-A hyaluronic acid serum is beneficial for all skin types including oily, normal and dry skin.
-Dehydrated skin is often confused with dry skin, but they are not the same condition as oily skin can still be dehydrated meaning the skin is lacking moisture (water) and hydration.
+A hydrating hyaluronic acid serum is beneficial for all skin types including, oily, normal skin, and dry skin.
+Dehydrated skin is often confused with dry skin, but they are not the same condition as oily skin can still be dehydrated, meaning the skin is lacking moisture (water) and hydration.

-The key difference between dry skin vs dehydrated skin:
+The primary difference between dry skin versus dehydrated skin:

 • Dry skin is a skin type that is hereditary and characterized by a lack of sebum production.
 A dry skin type is lipid dry (lacking natural oils)

-A dry skin type is easily prone to dehydrated skin as oils from the body's natural production help to lock moisture into the skin and prevent evaporation of water.
+A dry skin type is more prone to dehydrated skin than oily skin as the body’s natural production of oil helps to lock moisture into the skin and prevent the evaporation of water.

 Dehydrated skin can further be classified into superficial dehydration and deep dehydration.

-Superficial dehydration occurs on the outer epidermis layers of the skin where a lack of moisture results in the fine lines on the surface or the skin.
+Superficial dehydration occurs on the outer epidermis layers of the skin.
+A lack of moisture in the epidermis results in fine lines on the surface or the skin.
 A dehydrated scaly appearance can sometimes be noted when the surface of the skin is pinched.

-Deep dehydration is more severe and characterized by wrinkles due to a lack of moisture deep down in the dermis layer of the skin.
+Deep dehydration is more severe and characterized by wrinkles.
+A lack of moisture in the dermis layer of the skin results in deep dehydration.
 The decreased fluid retention between the cells in the dermis results in a loss of firmness and smoothness found in youthful skin.

-The body's natural production of hyaluronic acid declines with age therefore as the skin ages hyaluronic acid is a key ingredient used to restore plump, soft and glowing skin.
+The body’s natural production of hyaluronic acid declines with age therefore, as the skin ages, hydrating face serum with hyaluronic acid is an essential ingredient used to restore plump, soft, and glowing skin.
 The # 1 ingredient in a serum for dehydrated skin should be hyaluronic acid.

 Vitamin c is a fantastic skincare ingredient that complements hyaluronic acid by stimulating collagen production to visibly reduce fine lines and wrinkles as a result of dehydration and the breakdown of collagen.

-Using a serum for dehydrated skin with hyaluronic acid and vitamin c helps to brighten lackluster skin revealing a soft, smooth natural glow.
+Using a serum for dehydrated skin with hyaluronic acid and vitamin c helps to brighten lackluster skin revealing a soft, hydrated natural glow.

 Diet tips for dehydrated skin